Joao4569/farm_fresh/README.md

 - After creating the success toast, I manually added a product to the cart and tested its operation.
 It worked as expected.
  - Once the logic for different toasts allocated to different levels was in place, I also tested its functiionality by creating various toast allocations using my views in order to test its operation.
 All worked successfully.

 - While checking the checkout flow by adding items to the cart, processing a test checkout payment, checking that the form is submitted and testing that the checkout_success page was working as expected, I found that the costs for the order did not appear in the order on the admin site, I suspected that the signals were not working as intended.
-The bug and it's fix is recorded as bug number 5 in the [Bugs found section](#bugs-found).
+The bug and it's fix is recorded as bug no. 5 in the [Bugs found section](#bugs-found).

 - I did a test log in and logout and found that the standard Allauth templates did not function well and started with their customisation thereafter.